nickwimer/ytScripts/README.md

 `--datapath`: Path to the plot files.

-`--outpath`: Path to the output image directory (defualt to datapath/images).
+`--outpath`: Path to the output image directory (default to datapath/images).

 `--pname`: Used to specify individual plot file names instead of doing all files in the datapath.